The Covenant in depth

 The second principle of the Covenant is: Special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved.
 Note that the terms ‘special provision’ and ‘special consideration’ are interchangeable and mean the same thing.

-Special provision is when an appropriate group in the Armed Forces community has better access to goods and services than is normal for a comparable group in the UK general population and the rest of the Armed Forces community.
-An appropriate group is usually a group that has sacrificed the most, such as the injured or bereaved.
+Special provision is when a member or group in the Armed Forces community sacrificing the most has better access to goods and services than is normal for a comparable group in the general population and the rest of the Armed Forces community.

 Examples of special provision

-An appropriate group in the Armed Forces community receives special provision if they pay less for goods or services than a comparable group in the UK general population and the rest of the Armed Forces community, or nothing.
+Those sacrificing the most receive special provision if they pay less for goods or services, or nothing, or receive higher payments, than a comparable group in the general population and the rest of the Armed Forces community.

 Example 1: The Armed Forces Bereavement Scholarship Scheme was established in 2011.
 It gives the children of Service personnel whose death is attributable to Service since 1990 a head start in life by enabling them to progress in their post-16 education.
 For more information, see Covenant support for the Bereaved.